intel/stacks/dbrs/dbrs.rst

 Redis Operator in a Kubernetes cluster
 ======================================

-After setting up :ref:`kubernetes` in Clear Linux OS, you will need to enable it to support DCPMM using the pmem-cls driver.
+After following the  `Kubernetes guide`_ in Clear Linux OS, you will need to enable it to support DCPMM using the pmem-cls driver.
 To install the driver follow the instructions in the `pmem-csi`_ repository.

 We are using source code from the `Redis operator`_ .